29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+1. In this mini-peta, we did 5 problems which asked us to get the independent & dependent variables of the problem, construct a scatter plot graph for the problem, and determine the direction, strength, and correlation of the variables.

 ### How may the skills that you have developed in this Performance Task be of help to you in your future career?
 #### **3rd Quarter**

 1. These topics are very useful in the field of research and data collecting, it helps give more precision and definition to researches.

 #### **4th Quarter**

+1. I learned about independent & dependent variables in this lesson, which, I admit, I am quite familiar with already.
+I also learned about scatter plots which I have never heard before, honestly speaking.
+These topics we learned today are essential in the field of research, since a lot of it concerns data and organizing them.

 ### Which of the Performance Tasks you did well in?
 Why?
 #### **3rd Quarter**